stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 [...]
 ```

-This workflow runs a cell/task named `test:pipeline,` which is an alias for running our nouns (i.e., `$ runme run UnitTests GhaIntegrationTests`).
-The latter ensures that GitHub Actions metadata (for checks on PRs) is [passed correctly](https://github.com/runmedev/vscode-runme/blob/main/dagger/BUILD.md#testing) into the integration test suite.
+Looking at the stripped down YAML, this workflow runs a cell/task named `test:pipeline`.
+It's essentially an alias for running our two testing nouns (i.e., `$ runme run UnitTests GhaIntegrationTests`).
+The latter additionally [passes GitHub Actions metadata](https://github.com/runmedev/vscode-runme/blob/main/dagger/BUILD.md#testing) (toggling checks on PRs) into the integration test suite.

 ## Add a Window Into the E2E Integration Test Suite

-To further illustrate how to leverage Runme’s frontend for Dagger, let’s add a new <span style="color:magenta; font-weight: bold">Noun</span>.

-If you wanted to inspect results, for example, screenshots taken during tests, you can add a new `IntegrationTestScreenshots` that grabs the directory containing the WebDriver screenshots taken during execution.
+To further illustrate the "Nouns and Verbs" concept, let’s add a new <span style="color:magenta; font-weight: bold">Noun</span> to, for example, grab the screenshots taken during tests.
+Add a new `IntegrationTestScreenshots` that gets hold off the directory containing the WebDriver screenshots after the test suite has run.

 <pre>
 &#35;&#35;&#35; Exported in runme.dev as <span style="color:magenta; font-weight: bold">IntegrationTestScreenshots</span>
 <span style="color:magenta">Extension</span> | <span style="color:blue">integration-test</span> --runme-test-token RUNME_TEST_TOKEN | <span style="color:blue">directory</span> "logs/screenshots" | <span style="color:blue">export</span> /tmp/e2e-screenshots
 </pre>

 How exhilarating.
-We now have a window into the end-to-end test suite if something were to happen.
+Now we have a window into the end-to-end test suite if something were to happen.
 Here’s one screenshot from one of my recent test suite runs:

 <ImageWithCaption caption="A window into the E2E integration test suite">
     <img src="substitute-yaml-with-nouns-verbs-screenshot.png" alt="A window into the E2E integration test suite" />
 </ImageWithCaption>

-While 15 minutes might sound long, I wouldn’t trade the world for the confidence we gain from the end-to-end test suite.
+While 15 minutes might sound long, at Stateful/Runme, we wouldn’t trade the world for the confidence we gain from the end-to-end test suite.
 But when it runs and fails, it had better identify a real bug that was introduced, rather than failing due to a side effect in the environment.
+Dagger's superpower besides caching is that it's simple to run the same pipeline locally, on a VM, or a Codespaces instance to both debug and rule out GitHub Actions being under the weather.

 If we added the debug flag to `Extension | integration-test --debug...`, we could take advantage of Dagger’s cache even if the tests fail.
 This is tremendously useful to check screenshots or logs without the delay of re-running the test suite.

-I hope you agree that this simple example illustrates how Dagger’s powerful primitives can be leveraged to maintain a first-class Developer Experience, which is both portable, documentation-native, and quick to turn around.
-That’s a big win compared to legacy CI/CD best practices, where you can’t have all but are forced to trade off amongst them.
+That being said, I hope you agree that this simple example illustrates how Dagger’s powerful primitives can be leveraged to maintain a first-class Developer Experience, which is both portable, documentation-native, and quick to turn around.
+That’s a big win compared to legacy CI/CD best practices, where you can’t have all three but are forced to trade off amongst them.
+Exactly that is what got us at Stateful first excited about Dagger.
+Now here we are building a Dagger Shell frontend into Runme.

 ## Documentation as Software Factory’s Truth

-At the Runme CNCF project, we're excited to reduce coupling with any single CI/CD provider, such as GitHub Actions, while maintaining a high bar for developer experience in Runme’s Software Factory.
-With Runme as a Dagger Shell frontend, the source of truth is always the documentation.
+The build and tests pipelines aren't the end of it.
+At Stateful we're excited to further reduce coupling of the CNCF Runme project with any single CI/CD provider, such as GitHub Actions, while maintaining a high bar for developer experience in Runme’s Software Factory.
+With Runme as a Dagger Shell frontend, the source of truth is always your documentation.

-While Runme’s migration to Dagger-powered CI/CD pipelines is not complete yet, we have successfully derisked the effort by tackling the bulkiest workflows of the pipeline first:
+The team's happy to have derisked Runme's migration to Dagger-powered CI/CD by tackling the bulkiest workflows first:

 1. Building all Artifacts, and
 2. Running Unit and Integration Tests

-Now that we have the Delivery Nouns and verbs in their respective Dagger modules, it’s a matter of stringing them together differently depending on what a pipeline's goal is.
+Now that we have the Delivery 'Nouns and Verbs' in their respective Dagger modules, it’s a matter of stringing them together differently depending on what a pipeline's goal is.
 Next up for the Runme project are three concrete projects:

 1. Optimize file system dependencies (legacy from pre-container) in E2E tests to reduce inherent brittleness, resulting in fewer retries due to flakes.
 2. Run goreleaser in the Dagger pipeline to release official builds for Runme CLI/kernel.